Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

   }
 ```

 This bounding box is specifically set for our player model.
-It is bigger than the model so there is no annoying collision detail to take into account when playing.
-If you want to change the player model, you will need to change the vertices of the bounding box accordingly.
+It is slightly larger than the model so collisions feel fair while playing.
+If you change the player model, you will need to adjust these vertices accordingly.

 ## Make the player shoot more projectiles

-Now that we have a `PowerUp` class, we need to modify the player's shooting mechanism to take into account the power-up.
+Now that we have a `PowerUp` class, we need to modify the player's shooting mechanism to take the power-up into account.
 We will add a `projectileNumber` variable to the `Player` class, which will be the number of projectiles the player will shoot.
 Also, we will need a public `PowerUp` method to increase the `projectileNumber` when the player collides with the power-up.

-The projectiles will be positionned on a circle in front of the player.
-In order to achieve that, we will use basic trigonometry: the player will shoot `projectileNumber` projectiles, each one at an angle of `2 * PI / projectileNumber` from the previous one.
-For instance, if we have 5 projectiles, the third projectile will be positionned at the angle `2 * 2 * PI / 5`:
+The projectiles will be positioned on a circle in front of the player.
+To achieve this, we will use basic trigonometry: the player will shoot `projectileNumber` projectiles, each one at an angle of `2 * PI / projectileNumber` from the previous one.
+For instance, if we have 5 projectiles, the third projectile will be positioned at the angle `2 * 2 * PI / 5`:

 | ![Projectiles on a circle](images/ch6_projectile-on-circle.png) |
 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 6-1: How we will compute projectile positions on a circle** |

-Once we have this angle, if we consider a cercle of radius 1, the projectile x coordinate is the cosine of the angle, and the y coordinate is the sine of the angle.
+If we consider a circle of radius 1, the projectile x coordinate is the cosine of the angle, and the y coordinate is the sine of the angle.

 | ![Coordinates on a circle](images/ch6_circle-coordinates.png) |
 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 6-2: Usage of cosine and sine to compute projectile positions** |

-Because we want a circle bigger than 1, the circle will be given a `PROJECTILES_RADIUS`, to make the circle bigger.
+Because we want a circle larger than 1, the circle will be given a `PROJECTILES_RADIUS`, to scale it.
 We just have to multiply the projectiles coordinate by this radius.

-By the way, because the first projectile (when we shoot without any power up) should be issued from the center of this circle, we will manage this situation specifically, and keep our former shooting logic.
+By the way, because the first projectile (when we shoot without any power up) should be issued from the center of this circle, we will manage this case specifically, and keep our previous shooting logic.

 ```csharp
 class Player : Entity